Dataprove/Dataprovetool/README.md

 **A WALKTHROUGH EXAMPLE**

+The files related to this example can be found in the folder https://github.com/Dataprove/Dataprovetool/tree/main/Walkthrough%20example%20files.

 This section provides a simple example to help the user understand how to use the tool step by step.
 The example is based on a simple smart metering system, where the service provider (sp) collects gas and electric readings, and calculate the bill based on those.

 **Step 1:** After launching the tool, the user will see the architecture specification page (a red colour frame).